A note from managing director, Kim Wilson, on how North South Wines is looking forward this year.

 Although it’s something that’s been gaining ground for some time, businesses have never historically had to stand up for political, environmental and societal principles or prove their contribution to the greater good.
 We’re all in new territory.

-So, having recently exceeded the £100 million (since we set up in 2014) sales milestone here at North South Wines, we decided to take action and put our money where our mouth is by achieving something that no other UK wine distributor has managed to do: Become B-Corp accredited.
+We exceeded the £100 million (since we set up in 2014) sales milestone here at North South Wines.
+So, we decided to take action and put our money where our mouth is by achieving something that no other UK wine distributor has managed to do: Become B-Corp accredited.

 B-Corp accreditation requires us to measure the impact our business operations have on our workers, community, environment and customers.
 It forces us to take responsibility for our actions and again provides a great framework to follow.